 Our office is located on the 1st floor of the Hall County Courthouse Annex.
-Office hours are 8:30 a.m. - 4:30 p.m.
-Monday - Friday except county holidays when the Hall County Courthouse Annex is closed.
+Office hours are 8:30 a.m. to 4:30 p.m.
+Monday through Friday except county holidays when the Hall County Courthouse Annex is closed.

 Duties & Responsibilities

 Probate Court issues marriage licenses and weapons carry licenses as well as handles estates when a person dies and guardianship and conservatorship proceedings for minors or incapacitated adults.
 Probate Court also has exclusive jurisdiction over commitments to involuntary evaluation and treatment for people with mental, drug, or alcohol issues.

 Hall County Probate Court has expanded jurisdiction under Article 6, Title 15, Chapter 9 of the Official Code of Georgia.
 The code requires that probate judges in counties of population over 96,000 must have the same qualifications as a Superior Court judge, including a minimum of 7 years of experience practicing law.

 Persons must be at least 18 years of age to apply for a marriage license.